rubenwardy/minetest_modding_book/en/chapters/inventories.md

 ### Lua Tables

-You can convert an inventory to a Lua table using:
+You can convert an inventory to a Lua table:

 {% highlight lua %}
 local lists = inv:get_lists()
 {% endhighlight %}

-It will be in this form:
+The table will be in this form:

 {% highlight lua %}
 {